Understanding Data Inequality

 AI and Accessibility (video), Microsoft Guidelines for Responsible AI

-Make sure it’s someone’s responsibility to prioritize data equality issues and track progress over time on your journey of continuous improvement.
+Make sure it’s someone’s responsibility to prioritize data equality issues and track progress over time on your continuous improvement journey.
 It’s one thing to workshop a more equitable strategy or plan.
 It’s quite another to create enduring success over time.
-Someone needs to take ownership of these efforts.
+Someone needs to take ownership.

 Whether this means appointing a single data leader or creating a cross-disciplinary data task force that meets regularly, responsible and more sustainable data strategies require an organization to build long-term capacity and good governance practices around this work.
 Make sure they’re asking, “Which stakeholders are not represented in our data ecosystem?”